Mon-123 Social inclusion of Roma and Egyptians through employment

 :: SHORT DESCRIPTION

 The Action contributes to the social inclusion of the RE population in Montenegro by improving their access to the labour market and employment and social rights.
-The special focus is placed on fostering the integration of the RE population into the labour market by developing their skills through the traineeship programme as a main activity of the Action.
+Special focus is placed on fostering the integration of the RE population into the labour market by developing their skills through the traineeship programme as the main activity.

 The traineeship programme from May until the end of January was taken up by 35 to 44 trainees.
-It was initially planned for on-the-job training to last for six months, but due to budget rationale, it was extended for additional two and a half months.
-By the end of the project, 33 interns successfully finished the on-the-job training and was awarded with the certificated.
+On-the-job training was initially planned to last for six months.
+Fortunately, it was extended for an additional two and a half months thanks to budget rationale.
+By the end of the project, 33 interns successfully finished the on-the-job training and were awarded with certificates.
 Their performance during the training was monitored by conducting individual interviews with employers and trainees.

-Two anti-discrimination trainings for employers and workers in the company/organisation were organised.
-The objective of the training was to raise participants’ awareness on stereotypes, prejudices, patterns of thinking, speaking and behaviour existing in societies, particularly in the majority population, towards minority groups.
-15 participants from 8 employers’ organisations took part in the trainings.
-Participants were introduced with the definition of discrimination, understanding of discrimination, direct, indirect discrimination, as well as with anti-discrimination legislation in Montenegro.
+Two anti-discrimination training sessions for employers and workers in the company/organisation were organised.
+The objective of the training was to raise participants’ awareness on stereotypes, prejudices, patterns of thinking, speaking, and behaviour existing in societies, particularly in the majority population, towards minority groups.
+15 participants from 8 employers’ organisations took part.
+Participants were introduced to the definition of discrimination, as well as the understanding of discrimination, direct and indirect discrimination, and were familiarised with anti-discrimination legislation in Montenegro.

-For the beneficiaries of the traineeship programme the information sessions for the interns on different topics which has to do with employment measures and labour rights were organized in order to be prepared for the full employment after the on-the-job training.
-The aim of info session was also to motivate them to search for job actively and to negotiate with the current employer.
-During the meetings they were encouraged to share their experiences at the work places and ask for advice about their worker’s rights.
+For the beneficiaries of the traineeship programme, information sessions were held for the interns.
+In these sessions different topics regarding employment measures and labour rights were covered in order to be prepare the interns for full-time employment after completion of the training.
+The information sessions aimed to motivate them to search actively for jobs and to negotiate with current employers.
+During the meetings they were encouraged to share their experiences at the work place and ask for advice about their worker’s rights.

-Apart from on-the-job training, the development of Standard for Associate in Social Inclusion for RE was another key activity within the projects.
-The working group consisting from 8 members of national institutions, in accordance with methodology and procedures, developed the documents which were adopted by the Council for qualifications during the project implementation.
-The Programme of Education and Exam Catalogue will be adopted in the following period.
+Apart from on-the-job training, the development of Standards for Associate in Social Inclusion of RE in social affairs was another key activity within the project.
+The working group consisting of 8 members of national institutions, in accordance with methodology and procedures, developed the documents which were adopted by the Council for qualifications during the project implementation.
+The Programme of Education and Exam Catalogue will be adopted in the following period by the authorized bodies.